Toby Aromolaran: Tilbury return

-In mid-2019, Aromolaran rejoined Isthmian League - North Division club Tilbury.
+In mid-2019, Aromolaran re-joined Isthmian League - North Division club Tilbury.
 His second competitive debut for The Dockers came on 17 August during a home defeat to Cambridge City, as he came onto the pitch after 37 minutes to replace Jordan Cox.
 He netted his only Tilbury goal of his second stint in his penultimate appearance, as he notched the final goal of a three-goal win on the road against ex-team Basildon United.
 Aromolaran departed after a last showing in an FA Cup defeat away to Biggleswade F.C. on 7 September.

 Coalville Town

-A short spell with Coalville Town F.C. in the Premier Division Central] followed Aromolaran's stint back with Tilbury.
+A short spell with Coalville Town in the Southern League Premier Division Central followed Aromolaran's stint back with Tilbury.
 He scored his only goal for Coalville on 1 October in a first round Southern League Cup against Tamworth He made a few other appearances before departing at around the time of the start of the COVID-19 pandemic.